 03/13/2014 - Annual Review: Updated Michigan Tech and Handbook banners, no changes made to content.

-07/27/2011 - Annual Review: To reflect current University titles and practice, MTU Conflict of Interest Committee is now Conflict of Interest Committee; MTU Conflict of INterest Coordinator is now Conflict of Interest Coordinator; Board of Control Policy 3.13 is now Board of Control Policy 4.7; see Board of Control Policy 18 is now see BOard of Control Policy 14; Board of Control Policy 3.8 (spouses, brothers, sisters, sons, daughters, and parents) is now Board of Control Policy 4.4 (spouse, brothers, sisters, sons, daughters, parents or any person residing in the supervisor's household); Provost and Senior Vice President for Academic and Student Affairs is now Provost and Vice President for Academic Affairs, MTU is now Michigan Tech, and the email address for questions is now hbwebmaster.
+07/27/2011 - Annual Review: To reflect current University titles and practice, MTU Conflict of Interest Committee is now Conflict of Interest Committee; MTU Conflict of Interest Coordinator is now Conflict of Interest Coordinator; Board of Control Policy 3.13 is now Board of Control Policy 4.7; see Board of Control Policy 18 is now see Board of Control Policy 14; Board of Control Policy 3.8 (spouses, brothers, sisters, sons, daughters, and parents) is now Board of Control Policy 4.4 (spouse, brothers, sisters, sons, daughters, parents or any person residing in the supervisor's household); Provost and Senior Vice President for Academic and Student Affairs is now Provost and Senior Vice President for Academic Affairs, MTU is now Michigan Tech, and the email address for questions is now hbwebmaster.

 10/13/2010 - Format changes.